monterail/guidelines/rails.md

 Rails
 =====

 This page contains Rails specific tips and recommendations.
-See also [useful gems](rails-gems.md)
+See also [useful gems](rails-gems.md).

 ## Every app should

-* Put the ruby version it uses in the README.md file
+* Put the ruby version it uses in the README.md file.

 * [Use service objects for decomposing application](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/)
   Try not to use for example observers or filters.